JuliaMusic/PortMidi.jl/docs/src/setup.md

 > The following text is a selection of options and clearly subject to personal opinion.

+## Overview

+In principle three steps are sufficient:
+- Install standalone virtual instrument.
+- Create MIDI output channel (with `Pm_CreateVirtualOutput` on linux and macOS, with [loopMIDI](https://www.tobias-erichsen.de/software/loopmidi.html) on Windows).
+- Configure instrument to listen to MIDI and sent note on/off commands to play music.

 ## Installation

 The easiest option is to install a _standalone_ virtual instrument such as